r5570/django_react_project_1/README.md

-This is E-commerce website
-Backed is based on Django
-Frontend is based on React
+This is E-commerce website based on React and Django